RafaaAli/ET6-ML/Session2__reg_models/Real Estate Regression Challenge.md

 #  ML Model Comparison Challenge

 Welcome to this hands-on challenge from the *Empowering Insight* ML workshop.
-In this task, you'll build and compare machine learning models for regression and classification — with a focus on modeling, not data exploration.
+In this task, you'll build and compare machine learning models for **regression** — with a focus on modeling, not data exploration.

+---

 ## Objective

-This challenge is designed to help you practice training and evaluating different ML models.
+This challenge is designed to help you practice training and evaluating different regression models.
 We intentionally skip detailed data exploration and visualization so you can gain more practical experience with setting up, fitting, and tuning models.

 ---

-## Challenge 1: California House Price Prediction (Regression)
+## Challenge: California House Price Prediction

 ### Scenario